Other expenses necessary to obtain returns

 4. Doubtful balances

-Doubtful balances are deductible in 2021, as long as this circumstance is sufficiently justified.
+Doubtful balances are deductible in 2022, provided that this circumstance is sufficiently justified.
 This circumstance is considered sufficiently justified:

 When the debtor is in bankruptcy.